wk910930/crowd_density_segmentation/README.md

     ```
     * Run the [gen_density_map.m](scripts/gen_density_map.m).
 It will generate density map for each frame.
     * Run the [gen_patch.m](scripts/gen_patch.m).
 It will crop the frames and density maps.
+2. Convert to Leveldb
+    * Converting to Leveldb needs the Caffe, which is private for now.